| Read Time: 10 minutes |

 Can I Sue FSC Securities Corporation?

-If you’ve lost money caused by FSC Securities Corporation and/or its employees’ misconduct then the answer is, YES, you can sue FSC Securities Corporation but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue FSC Securities Corporation in FINRA arbitration proceedings, but WIN that arbitration.
+Yes, you can sue FSC Securities Corporation if you’ve lost money caused by FSC Securities Corporation and/or its employees’ misconduct.
+However, the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue FSC Securities Corporation in FINRA arbitration proceedings, but WIN that arbitration.

 What is FSC Securities Corporation?